 - You have a wider responsibility to ensure, again so far as is reasonably practicable, the safety of other people who are affected by your business, for example guests, their children and visitors, a casual worker or a contractor.

 Health and safety law seldom prescribes specific rules for you to follow.
-Far more often it requires you to manage safety for yourself, and there are severe penalties for not doing so, which, since January 2009, include the possibility of a jail sentence.
+Rather, it requires you to undertake whatever measures are necessary to manage safety on your business premises.
+There are severe penalties for not doing so, which include the possibility of a jail sentence.
 It is mandatory that you devote time and careful attention to the management of safety in your business; this is at the heart of the law and you cannot fulfil your legal duties by form-filling or cursory treatment of the topic.

 Additional health and safety legislation

 Other health and safety legislation supplements the HSWA's general responsibilities with specific requirements.
-The key regulations are covered in this service publication - see the following sections:
+The key regulations are covered in the following sections:

 - Fire safety (general)